 Warren Wood has been popular with tourists for over 200 years because of the waterfall known as Water-Break-its-Neck.

-Named after the rabbit warren which once provided a source of food, this area has seen huge changes since Radnor Forest was an ancient hunting forest.
+Warren Wood is named after the rabbit warren which once provided a source of food and this part of Radnor Forest has seen huge changes over the centuries.

-You can see many of these trees, which are now huge, on our three waymarked walking trails which follow historic walking routes.
+You can see many of these trees, which are now huge, on our walking trails.

-There is a small picnic area in the parking area which you pass on your way to Warren Wood car park.
+There is a small picnic site in the parking area which you pass on your way to the main Warren Wood car park.

 Warren Wood is in the area known as Radnor Forest.